MicrosoftDocs/win32/desktop-src/WmiSdk/swbemobjectex.md

 ---
-Description: Provides extended functionality for SWbemObject.
+description: Provides extended functionality for SWbemObject.
 Like SWbemObject, the methods of this extended object can be used by all WMI objects. ms.assetid: 944d4cdc-ad35-4b53-b755-f10131a087fb ms.tgt_platform: multiple
 title: SWbemObjectEx object (Wbemdisp.h)